 Wisdom teeth removal is one of the most commonly performed dental treatments performed at River Run Dental.
 By getting your wisdom teeth removed, you may be able to prevent a variety of oral health problems including pain in the jaw, swelling in the jaw, bleeding gums, irritated and inflamed gums, bad breath, and even loss of bone or gums.

-In addition to following these brushing and flossing guidelines, we’ll ask you to avoid using straws as the sucking motion may dislodge the blood clot and cause more bleeding.
-We’ll also suggest a soft food diet and chewing away from the sites where the procedure was conducted.
+In addition to following these brushing and flossing guidelines, we strongly suggest a soft food diet and chewing away from the sites where the procedure was conducted.
 Recommended soft foods that may work best are pureed soups, mashed potatoes, yogurt, ice cream, pudding, or Jell-O.